biocypher/biocypher-paper/manuscript.md

 For example, we provide a template repository for a BioCypher pipeline with adapters, including a Docker Compose setup.
 To enable learning by example, we curate existing pipelines, as well as all adapters they use, in our GitHub organisation.
 Using the GitHub API and a BioCypher pipeline, we build a “meta-graph” for the simple browsing and analysis of BioCypher workflows (https://meta.biocypher.org).
-To inform the contents of this meta-graph, we have reactivated and now maintain the Biomedical Resource Ontology (BRO [@doi:10.1016/j.jbi.2010.10.003]), which helps to categorise pipelines and adapters into research areas, data types, and purposes (Supplementary Note 2).
+To inform the contents of this meta-graph, we have reactivated and now maintain the Biomedical Resource Ontology (BRO [@doi:10.1016/j.jbi.2010.10.003]), which helps to categorise pipelines and adapters into research areas, data types, and purposes ([Supplementary Note 2][Supplementary Note 2 - Approach]).

 ![
 **Figure 1: The BioCypher framework.**